Hydrogen is the simplest kind of atom

 Hydrogen turns into other kinds of atoms

-The first hydrogen atoms in space gradually grouped together into clumps called nebulae.
-When a nebula got dense enough, it formed a star.
 Inside these stars, there was a lot of heat and gravity.
-The strong gravity pressed the hydrogen atoms together, and four hydrogen atoms squashed together to form a new atom, with two protons, two neutrons,
+The strong gravity pressed the hydrogen atoms together, and four hydrogen atoms squashed together to form a new atom, with two protons, two neutrons, and two electrons.
+This new atom is helium.
+Hydrogen and helium atoms together make up almost all of the atoms in a star.

 Hydrogen becomes planets

 Not all the hydrogen stayed inside stars, though.
 Some of it began spinning around the outside of the star, orbiting the new star.
-This hydrogen mixed with other kinds of atoms, and gradually gravity pulled them together into planets.
-There are many hydrogen atoms on Earth (though most of them are combined with other atoms to make molecules).
+This hydrogen mixed with other kinds of atoms.
+Gradually gravity pulled them together into planets.
+There are many hydrogen atoms on Earth (though most of them have joined up with other atoms to make molecules).

 Hydrogen atom and water